Heinrich Pyramid Misconceptions (Updated)

 Industrial Safety vs. Process Safety

 The Diamond and Energy Theory is a good start.
 But there is more to consider if your safety improvement efforts go beyond industrial worker safety.
-Some activities (think process safety or driving) can always kill you.
+Some activities (think process safety, nuclear safety, or driving) can always kill you.
 (The energy is always there.)

 In process safety, there are so many Safeguards that people begin to take the hazard (energy) for granted.
 Examples?
 Three Mile Island, Texas City Refinery explosion, Chornobyl, Deepwater Horizon.
-They start thinking that the maintenance of each redundant Safeguard isn’t that important.
+They start thinking that maintaining each redundant Safeguard isn’t that important.
 After all, there are always other Safeguards to prevent an accident.
 And one after another, the Safeguards fail until a major accident occurs.

 After the accident, people proclaim that it is a freak accident, a fluke, a one-off accident that couldn’t have been anticipated.
 After all, they had calculated that it was almost impossible for that many Safeguards to fail.

-For process safety, you need to focus on maintaining the multiple, redundant Safeguards and investigate the failure of any Safeguard as an incident.
+For process safety, you need to focus on maintaining multiple redundant Safeguards and investigating the failure of any Safeguard as an incident.
 Process safety requires an abnormal level of attention to detail.

-In driving, there are very few safeguards to prevent the accident, but several are incorporated into the vehicle’s design to try to prevent a fatality.
+In driving, there are very few safeguards to prevent accidents, but several are built into the vehicle’s design to help prevent fatalities.

-In traffic safety, the focus on individual skills, adequate rest (fighting fatigue), and highway safety improvements seem to be the most logical approach.
+In traffic safety, the focus on individual skills, adequate rest (fighting fatigue), and highway safety improvements seems to be the most logical approach.

 Where Are You?